danielewskai/DiscreteParametricGraphicalModels/README.md

-# Graphical Count Models: Real-Data Experiments
+# Graphical Count Models: Real-Data Experiment

-This repository contains code for real-data experiments illustrating goodness-of-fit procedures for graphical count models, with a focus on the case $r=1$ of the graphical multinomial model $\mathrm{mult}_G(1,\underline{y})$.
+This repository contains code for real-data experiment illustrating goodness-of-fit procedures for graphical count models, with a focus on the case $r=1$ of the graphical multinomial model $\mathrm{mult}_G(1,\underline{y})$.

-The repository contains two real-data examples:
+The repository contains one real-data example:

 1. a Rydberg-atom experiment, where each observation is a binary measurement shot;
-2. a spatial point-pattern experiment based on retinal amacrine cells, where binary observations are obtained by discretizing local spatial blocks.

-Both examples use the same support-restricted goodness-of-fit methodology.

 ---